 Everyone wonders what Catherine Mott is thinking.
-We asked her.
+Scot just asked her.

 In Western Pennsylvania, even people who don’t work in startups and entrepreneurship know this week’s guest Catherine Mott, and Blue Tree Allied Angels.
 We’re excited to have Catherine in the studio with Pitchwerks host Scot MacTaggart, talking about angel investment, including common mistakes that startup founders make, due diligence, matching up to the right angel group, and what Catherine looks for in a CEO.
 Big big show!

 To get the due diligence document - or any other Blue Tree resource - visit their website.

 Ray Milhem has years of leadership experience - and he's sharing what he's learned!

 This week’s guest has led, mentored, coached and advised more people than nearly anyone you’ll ever meet.
 Ray Milhem has spent the past year as the Chief Operating Officer (COO) of Lonprox, a startup that has developed a local positioning technology for indoor applications.
 Before that, he was VP of Enterprise Software Solutions and Cloud Deployments at ANSYS, the head of engineering for a Boeing subsidiary, a CTO at another startup, a VP at Motorola, Senior Director at Nokia, and the list goes on.
 Ray Milhem has seen leadership in large and small companies.
 He’s in our studio this week, talking to Scot about bringing your moral compass to work and leading with integrity.

 MJ McCullough reminds us all not to overlook non-English audiences!